pkmn/ai/DESIGN.md

 # Design

-Despite competitive Pokémon artificial intelligence projects having existed for close to 15 years, no AI has yet acheived superhuman performance, and the field as a whole is still incredibly undeveloped compared to those of computer chess or poker.
+Despite competitive Pokémon artificial intelligence projects having existed for close to 15 years, no AI has yet achieved superhuman performance, and the field as a whole is still incredibly underdeveloped compared to those of computer chess or poker.
 The complexity of Pokémon and lack of sufficient infrastructure/resources/guidance means that most developers are unable to explore ideas in depth as everyone ends up continually reinventing the wheel and then fizzling out.